mayamei1/competitive-programming-solutions/Kattis/majoritycard.md

 ---
 tags:
-  - competitive-programming/catalog/kattis
+  - competitive-programming/judges/kattis
 name: Majority Card
+date: 2023-09-26
 ---
-#competitive-programming/simulation
-#competitive-programming/data-representation
+#competitive-programming/simulation #competitive-programming/data-representation #competitive-programming/limit-reduction #competitive-programming/ds
-#competitive-programming/ds/umap
-#competitive-programming/ds/set
-#competitive-programming/amortize
 ## _Solution:_
 Keep a "condensed" deque which keeps track of order of the stack.
 Keep an hash map to keep track of the frequency.
 Keep track of a set to keep track of the the smallest majority frequency.
 For each query, you pop out each affected number from the set, update the value, and insert it back in.